Husqvik/SQLPad/README.md

 `RemoteTraceDirectory` - optional remote database trace directory; enables access to remote trace files from SQL Pad

-`TKProfPath` - optional path to TKProf.exe; enables transient kernel profile output for extended SQL trace (10046) files.
+`TKProfPath` - optional path to `TKProf.exe`; enables transient kernel profile output for extended SQL trace (10046) files.

 `TargetTable` - table name used for EXPLAIN PLAN function; table is not created automatically and must be created manually using script: